Major revision March 2009

 TR512 The Green Party seeks substitution of air travel wherever possible with less damaging modes of transport, such as ferries, trains and buses.
 This does not apply to the emergency air services such as mountain rescue or specialist medical services, nor necessarily to air links to remote islands.

 TR520 The Green Party would implement tougher regulation of aircraft emissions in all categories of chemical pollutants, including greenhouse gases, and of noise, and would introduce tougher emission and noise standards for new aircraft types.
-The worst kinds of aircraft, such as Concorde and any further supersonic transport aircraft, would be banned, as would night flights over populated areas.
+The worst kinds of aircraft, such as any supersonic transport aircraft, would be banned, as would night flights over populated areas.

 TR523 The Green Party would regulate more strictly the use of helicopters.
 These operate in more locations and at much lower heights than almost all other aircraft.
 Helicopters and heliports are extremely noisy to those nearby.